Paul Huntington: Leeds United

 On 31 August 2007, he transferred to Leeds United for an undisclosed fee.
 He made his home debut for the club as a substitute in the 2–0 victory on 8 September at home to Hartlepool United.

 On 9 October 2007, he opened his Leeds account by scoring against Darlington in the Football League Trophy Second Round on his full debut to help Leeds move to the next stage.
 He scored his first league goal against Luton Town on 26 January 2008.
 He scored against Leyton Orient on 5 April.
-There were controversies surrounding whether it was Huntington or Bradley Johnson who scored the goal, but was officially given to Huntington.
+There were controversies surrounding whether it was Huntington or Bradley Johnson who scored the goal, but it was officially given to Huntington.

 Huntington was Leeds' first-choice centre-back.
 He was in good form during the run-in to the end of the 2007–08 season.
-Manager Gary McAllister said Huntington has a bright future ahead of him.
+Manager Gary McAllister said Huntington had a bright future ahead of him.
 Huntington played at Wembley on 25 May 2008 in the League One Play-Off Final against Doncaster, losing 1–0.
 He was handed the captain's armband during the 2008–09 pre-season tour of Ireland in the game against Shelbourne.
 He was ruled out during the remainder of the season after undergoing hernia and groin operations.
 At this time, Gary McAllister was fired and replaced by Simon Grayson.

 On 10 September 2009, Huntington joined League One rivals Stockport County on a month's loan.
 He made his Stockport debut in the 2–2 draw against Yeovil Town, and then made the League 1 team of the week after his appearance against Huddersfield.
 After nine appearances for Stockport, his two-month loan ended.
 Stockport County wanted to extend the loan for a third and final month but Huntington was told to return by Leeds United.

 Stockport County

-After leaving Leeds, he signed to Stockport County on a short-term contract until the end of the season.
+After leaving Leeds, he signed to Stockport County on a 1 February 2010.